ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

   the potential energy function acts as a cornerstone of the MD simulations.

 ## Force Fields
 A force field is a set of energy functions and parameters used to calculate the potential energy *U* of a system of atoms and/or molecules in molecular dynamics simulations.
-The potential energy includes intermolecular (non-bonded) and intramolecular (bonded) interactions.
+The potential energy includes non-bonded and bonded interactions.

 <a href="https://www.codecogs.com/eqnedit.php?latex=U(\vec{r})=\sum&space;U_{bonded}(\vec{r})&plus;\sum&space;U_{nonbonded}(\vec{r})" target="_blank"><img src="https://latex.codecogs.com/gif.latex?U(\vec{r})=\sum&space;U_{bonded}(\vec{r})&plus;\sum&space;U_{nonbonded}(\vec{r})" title="U(\vec{r})=\sum U_{bonded}(\vec{r})+\sum U_{nonbonded}(\vec{r})" /></a>

 ### Non-bonded interactions
 #### The Lennard-Jones potential
+The Lennard-Jones potential approximates the potential energy of interaction between two neutral non-bonding atoms or molecules with a simple mathematical function.
 #### The electrostatic potential
 ### Bonded interactions
 #### The bond potential